YavinOwens/ymo_DE_python_sql/README.md

 - Error handling and logging
 - Performance optimization

-## Getting Started

-1. Review the project structure and requirements
-2. Set up your development environment using the setup scripts
-3. Follow the notebooks in sequential order
-4. Complete the exercises in each notebook
-5. Build your own data engineering projects using these patterns

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.